These Skin Cancer Pictures Can Help You Spot a Suspicious Mole

-It's July and you're probably well on your way to developing your summer tan.
-You probably assume that if you're wearing SPF and not burning that you're in the clear when it comes to skin cancer.
-The truth?
-There's no such thing as a healthy tan.
+There's no denying it: spending time in the sun can feel pretty damn good, especially after a long winter.
+And as long as you're wearing SPF and not burning, you're in the clear when it comes to skin cancer, right?
+Wrong.
+The truth: There's no such thing as a healthy tan.
 Seriously.
 That's because both tans and sunburns result in DNA damage that can pave the way to the big C as evidenced in these skin cancer pictures.
 (Related: Sunburn Remedies to Soothe Scorched Skin)

 Prevention, like wearing SPF daily, is step one.
 But familiarizing yourself with skin cancer pictures as examples can help you potentially spot what’s normal and what’s not and, in turn, could very well save your life.
 The Skin Cancer Foundation estimates that one in five Americans will develop skin cancer before age 70, making it the most common cancer in the U.S. What's more, every day in America, more than 9,500 people are diagnosed with skin cancer and more than two people die of the disease every hour, according to the foundation.

 "Skin could be snow white or chocolate brown but you're still at risk," says Charles E. Crutchfield III, M.D., clinical professor of dermatology at the University of Minnesota Medical School.
 However, it's true that people with fair skin have less melanin, and therefore less protection against UV rays, which increases the risk of getting a tan or sunburn.
 In fact, a melanoma diagnosis is 20 times more likely in whites than in African Americans, according to the American Cancer Society.
 The concern with people of color is that skin cancer is often diagnosed later and in more advanced stages, when it's more difficult to treat.

-Now that you have the basic risk factors down, it's time to move on to the not-so-pretty part.
+Now that you have the basic risk factors down, it's time to move on to the not-so-pretty part: skin cancer pictures.
 If you've ever felt worried about a suspicious mole or abnormal skin changes or Googled 'what does skin cancer look like?' then read on.
 And even if you haven't, you should still read on.

 What Does Non-Melanoma Skin Cancer Look Like?